Capitol Psychological Assessment

 Why is Autism testing important and what does it consist of?

-Autism testing is a process designed to better understand how you or your child’s brain works and whether certain behaviors and experiences you/your child have might be related to Autism.
-At Capitol Psychological Assessment, Autism testing involves a series of assessments and conversations with a trained psychologist who specializes in understanding how people think, feel, and interact.
+At Capitol Psychological Assessment, Inc. Autism testing involves a series of conversations and assessment measures, completed with a trained psychologist who specializes in understanding how people think, feel, and interact.
 The evaluation typically consists of 3-4 sessions and includes the following components:

 1. Initial Consultation: The evaluating psychologist will review the testing process with you and gather information about what you hope to gain from the evaluation, as well as questions you may have.
 Expectations, fees, and potential outcomes will all be addressed in this initial free 15-minute consultation.